 -

-Day 3, travel from Madrid to La Linea or Algeciras by Intercity train
+Day 3, travel from Madrid to La Linea or Algeciras by Alvia train

-The Intercity train is an articulated air-conditioned Talgo train with cafe-bar.
-It's a lovely scenic ride, the train speeds along the high-speed line through the mountains to Cordoba, then slows right down onto the classic single-track line to Algeciras on the Straits of Gibraltar.
-You'll see the scenery in this video guide.
+This is a lovely scenic ride - the train dashes along the high-speed line through the mountains to Cordoba at up to 250 km/h (155 mph), then slows down onto the scenic single-track to Algeciras on the Straits of Gibraltar.
+You'll see the scenery in this video.
 At Antequera-Santa Ana the train is propelled through a gauge-changing shed and its axles adjust from standard gauge (4'8½, used for Spanish high-speed lines) to Iberian gauge, 5'6".

 -